bigcommerce/dev-docs/docs/api-docs/promotions/promotions-overview.md

 ### As total
 If set to `true`, the promotion is distributed among the items in the cart.
 For example, if the discount is $10 and two eligible items are in the cart, the discount is spread among the items.
 In this case, each item will get a $5 discount.

 If set to `false`, then the promotion will apply to each item.
-For example, if the discount is $10, each item will be discount by $10, making the total discount $20.
+For example, if the discount is $10, each item will be discounted by $10, making the total discount $20.
 This is part of the [Cart Items Action](/docs/api-beta-promotions/c2NoOjIxNTcxMDI3-cart-items-action).

 ### Include items considered by condition

 If set to `false`, items that used to satisfy the condition will no longer include the discount.
-For example, buy one get one 20% oOff.
+For example, buy one get one 20% off.
 If the cart only contains one item, you can not use it for the discount.

 If set to `true`, the item used to satisfy the condition are included in the discount.
 For example, buy X get a discount.
 If there is only one item in the cart, you can use it to satisfy the discount.